What is a headache?

 Causes of headache

 A secondary headache is caused by another medical condition that your child already has.
-These include:
+There are many possible causes which include:

 - exposure to drugs or toxins